The Owl and The Coconut

 Manchester based Mindful Arts Organisation

 Mindful Art is a powerful tool in helping people to Stop.
 Notice.
 Create.
 Helping us to live our lives to the full.
 Connecting to our inner wisdom and the people around us.
 Creating a better world for everyone.
 Try it today and join us on a Mindful Art adventure to change the world.
+We run events in and out of The Nest.

 We are delighted to have set up our Nest in the beautiful 1900s building of Levenshulme Old Library.
 The centre runs a weekly timetable of events, including 8 week Mindfulness Based Stress Reduction courses, 8 week Mindful Art courses, and drop in sessions ranging from Mindful gardening to yoga with art making.
 Click here to see What’s On.